Student Travel Vignettes and eVisas

 Jump to category

 If you are expecting to receive a visa decision, the visa decision email will provide instructions on how to access your eVisa.
-You will not be receiving a BRP card.
 You should keep the visa decision email safe for future reference.

 - Access your eVisa here.